-Other long-term investments represent the Bank's capital investments in other enterprises at which the Bank either owns less than 11% of the voting rights and is a founding shareholder; or a strategic partner; or is capable of controlling, to some extent, the process of initiating and approving financial and operating policies of the investees, which is evidenced by a written agreement on delegating personnel for representation in the Board of Directors/Board of Management.
+Other long-term investments represent the Bank's capital investments in other enterprises at which term for holding, revocation or payment is over 1 year and the Bank either owns less than 11% of the voting rights and is a founding shareholder; or a strategic partner; or is capable of controlling, to some extent, the process of initiating and approving financial and operating policies of the investees, which is evidenced by a written agreement on delegating personnel for representation in the Board of Directors/Board of Management.
 These investments are initially recognized at cost at the transaction date and always carried at that cost during the subsequent holding period.